drew-747/Resume-Builder/README.md

 ## Features

-- Extracts and enhances your resume content.
+- Extracts and enhances your resume & CV through drag & drop.
 - Industry-standard templates that are compatible with most ATS software.

 ## Stack